Battle of Harpers Ferry: Background

 On the night of September 11, McLaws arrived at Brownsville, 6 miles northeast of Harpers Ferry.
 He left 3,000 men near Brownsville Gap to protect his rear and moved 3,000 others toward the Potomac River to seal off any eastern escape route from Harpers Ferry.
 He dispatched the veteran brigades of Brig.
 Gens.
 Joseph B. Kershaw and William Barksdale to seize Maryland Heights on September 12.
 The other Confederate columns were making slow progress and were behind schedule.
 Jackson's men were delayed at Martinsburg.
 Walker's men were ordered to destroy the aqueduct carrying the Chesapeake and Ohio Canal across the Monocacy River where it empties into the Potomac, but his engineers had difficulty demolishing the stone structure and the attempt was eventually abandoned.

 Walker reentered Virginia, in Loudoun County on September 9, across from Point of Rocks.
 Walker was escorted by Col. E.V.
-White, Loudoun native, and his 35th Battalion of Virginia Cavalry.
+White, Loudoun native, and his 35th Virginia Cavalry Battalion.
 White was unhappy with the assignment and preferred to be with the rest of the army.
 Unfortunately White had gotten into an altercation with Maj.
-Gen. J.E.B.
-Stuart in Frederick and was subsequently ordered back to Virginia by Lee.
-Whether or not his disposition was to blame, White led Walker on a meandering route around the Short Hill Mountain to reach the base of Loudoun Heights four days later on September 13.
+Gen. J. E. B. Stuart in Frederick and was subsequently ordered back to Virginia by Lee.
+White led Walker on a meandering route around the Short Hill Mountain to reach the base of Loudoun Heights four days later on September 13.
 So the attack on Harpers Ferry that had been planned for September 11 was delayed, increasing the risk that McClellan might engage and destroy a portion of Lee's army while it was divided.